gwww/elkm1/README.rst

     elk.run()

-The above will connect to the Elk panel at IP address 192.168.1.100. the ``elk://`` prefix specifies the the connect is plaintext.
+The above will connect to the Elk panel at IP address 192.168.1.100. the ``elk://`` prefix specifies that the connect is plaintext.
 Alternatively, ``elks://`` will connect over TLS.
-In this case a userid and password must be specified.
-In that case the call to ``Elk`` would be:
+In this case a userid and password must be specified and the call to ``Elk`` would be:

 .. code-block:: python